ethan4984/boot/README.md

 ffffffff80000000-ffffffffc0000000 0000000040000000 -rw
 ```
 This bootloader also gets a lot of very useful information, including the rsdp, the e820 mmap, and more

+# bproto

-The boot header looks like this
+The bruh protocall looks like this

 ```c
 typedef struct {
     uint16_t mmapAddress;